ZiadAmr/BNOPI/projects/test_project/README.md

 These are referenced using their IDs, such as `STOPS`.
 These must be added from API calls, rather than BNOPI searching folders.
 An example is shown at [/bnopi-stage-fmts/stops-format.js](/bnopi-stage-fmts/stops-format.js).

 ### Algorithms
-Referenced in the dependency graph.
+Referenced by the dependency graph.
 See [/bnopi-algs/](/bnopi-algs/)